About Friends Centre

 Throughout its history Friends Centre has learned the importance of involving people - learners, volunteers, and other organisations.
 Learners are an essential part of Friends Centre and contribute their ideas, energy and enthusiasms.

+Volunteering has been critical to our success from the beginning.
 We have always welcomed volunteers to support individual learners in meeting their goals.

 We work with many community partners who help us plan our programmes by identifying community and learning needs.